Mishalzeera/the-money-manager/README.md

 The next step is displaying the fields from the database in the profile page.
 Also blank buttons that will allow the user to update their finances and view their wishlist/reward.
+The data is converted from cents to euros using a helper function.
+The form settings for the registration page had to be adjusted with a step="0.01" attribute, which allows floats to be sent to the database.
+Before going to the database they are converted in the app.py function to an integer.

 ### Adapt Internal Links